Why Men Pull Away: Top 3 Reasons post image

 Lauren

-Hey Sabrina.
 Great article!
-I’ve gotta say, the emails I get from you and Eric help a lot.
+I’ve gotta say, the emails I get from you help a lot.
 There’s this guy that I met while I was at university, there was definitely a mutual attraction between us but we never acted on it.
 We’re good friends, but everytime we see each other I feel this spark whenever I’m around him or talk to him.
 I don’t want to scare him off because I really value his friendship and also I like that I can just be myself around him.
 He also helped me get through a tough situation a couple of years ago.
 I’m confused because I get a vibe from him that he wants to be with me but he never says it outright.

 Reply January 11, 2016, 6:25 pm